 In 1999 an excavation took place at the site of the Abbey, uncovering the Abbey’s foundation and a selection of bones.
 While a group of bones hoped to be belonging to Alfred proved to belong to an elderly woman, a small piece of pelvis radiocarbon-dated to the correct period proves a possible, but unverified, link to the lost king.

 Benedictine monks established a tradition of daily worship here in the 10th century and it continues to this day.
 Westminster Abbey holds the tombs of 17 monarchs, and has been the location of coronations since 1066.

-Not only are monarchs buried here, but some of the most important historical figures from the country are also interred including the poet Oscar Wilde and the scientist Sir Isaac Newton.
+Not only are monarchs buried here, but some of the most important historical figures from the country are also interred including the poet Geoffrey Chaucer and the scientist Sir Isaac Newton.

 You can see monarchs’ graves in Edward the Confessor’s chapel, Henry VII (Lady) Chapel and throughout the building.

 Monarchs to visit whilst at Westminster

 The penultimate Anglo-Saxon king of England Edward got the name ‘the Confessor’ due to his deep piety.
 His huge shrine is ornately decorated with Purbeck marble and his wooden coffin remains entombed inside.
 The tomb is regarded as the centre of the abbey, which has five kings and four queens buried within the chapel.
 To the west of this foreboding and beautiful shrine is a stone screen depicting events from Edward’s life.